Terra Feminarum: Source of Adam's information

+Interpretations

 The text gives no apparent reason for the name in its literal meaning.
 Adam and his colleagues themselves seem to have thought the name to derive from the legendary Amazons taken from classical Greek mythology.
 This is clearly said in the text itself to be their own thinking, even though Adam later in his publication seems to forget that and presents it as a common rumor originating from bishop Adalvard.